 Difference Between Sales Tax and Use Tax

-The basic points of differences are discussed as below:
+The basic points of differences are as below:

-Sales tax as the name suggest is levied on sales, transfer, barter, exchange etc of goods and services covered under the sales tax.
-Hence the tax is to be borne by the end-user or the consumer of the products or services and is paid by the merchant of those goods to the state government of the US.
-On the other hand, use tax is levied on certain goods and services as and when those products or services are bought by the merchant itself for various reasons like use, enjoyment, consumption or storage mainly from outside of tax jurisdiction of that where the sales tax is not levied.
-There are types; the customer uses tax and the retailer or the vendor use tax.
-In the customer use tax is firstly self-assessed by the purchaser and where the sales tax is not deducted while in the vendor, the tax is deducted by the vendor.
-Hence, it can be said that use tax is a compensatory or complementary tax where the sales tax is not charged.
+Sales tax, as the name suggests, is levied on sales, transfer, barter, exchange, etc. of goods and services covered under the sales tax.
+Hence, end-user or consumer of products or services bear the tax and is paid by the merchant of goods to the state government of the US.
+Whereas, use tax is levied on certain goods and services when those are bought by the merchant itself for various reasons.
+E.g., like use, enjoyment, consumption, or storage, mainly from outside of tax jurisdiction where the sales tax is not levied.
+There are types; the customer use tax and retailer or vendor use tax.
+In the case of customers, use tax is firstly self-assessed by the purchaser and where the sales tax is not deducted.
+While in the vendor, the tax deduction is by the vendor.
+Hence, one can say that the use tax is a compensatory or complementary tax where the sales tax is not charged.

-In case of the sales tax, the burden of tax is on the customer as the tax is charged or imposed on the customer but the same is collected by the seller while in case of the use tax the main buyer is the person liable to assess and pay the taxes to the Government of a particular state.
-Thus, Sales tax is the responsibility of the seller while the use tax is the responsibility of the buyer.
+In sales tax, the burden of tax is on the customer as it is charged on the customer, but the seller collects the same.
+However, in case of use tax, the primary buyer is liable to assess and pay taxes to the Government of a particular state.
+Thus, Sales tax is the responsibility of the seller, while the use tax is the responsibility of the buyer.

-Hence it can be concluded that the use tax is compensatory and complementary to the sales tax and is charged where the sales tax is not charged on a particular product.
-Thus the person needs to be clear that on what tax is charged like when the products are purchased online, no sales tax is charged by the seller and hence use tax is charged.
+Hence it can be concluded that the use tax is compensatory and complementary to the sales tax.
+Use tax is charged where the sales tax is not charged on a particular product.
+Thus the person needs to be clear on what tax is charged.
+E.g., when products are purchased online, no sales tax is charged by the seller; hence use tax is charged.

-This has been a guide to Use Tax and its definition.
-Here we discuss how does it work, how to calculate it along with an example and its differences from sales tax.
+This article has been a guide to Use Tax and its definition.
+Here we discuss how it works, how to calculate it along with the example, and differences from sales tax.
 You can learn more about from the following articles –